mapnik/mapnik/docs/contributing.md

 When the bootstrap script exits successfully, you can continue with usual `./configure && make` combination.

 The bootstrap script generates `config.py` in the root of the repository with options for the `configure` script.
 Be aware that setting custom options to the configure script can override options from `config.py`.
 This can possibly lead to a failed build.
 For example, `CUSTOM_CXXFLAGS = '-D_GLIBCXX_USE_CXX11_ABI=0'` is being set in `config.py`, thus you must not forget to include `-D_GLIBCXX_USE_CXX11_ABI=0` if you override `CUSTOM_CXXFLAGS` option of the configure script, otherwise the build will fail.
-This doesn't mean custom configure options in bootstrapped environment shoud be avoided.
+This doesn't mean custom configure options in bootstrapped environment should be avoided.
 It should be perfectly fine to use custom compiler, for example:

 ```sh
 ./configure CXX=g++-6.4.0 CC=gcc-6.4.0